kubeflow/website/content/docs/other-guides/accessing-uis.md

     cluster using the [`kfctl_k8s_istio`
     configuration](/docs/started/k8s/kfctl-k8s-istio/).)

-  * You've configured the ISTIO ingress to only accept HTTPS traffic on a specific domain or IP address.
+  * You've configured the Istio ingress to only accept HTTPS traffic on a specific domain or IP address.

-  * You've configured the ISTIO ingress to perform an authorization check (for example, using Cloud IAP or [Dex](https://github.com/dexidp/dex)).
+  * You've configured the Istio ingress to perform an authorization check (for example, using Cloud IAP or [Dex](https://github.com/dexidp/dex)).